IHautaI/pwd-static/README.md

 * Star - search left child, then this node again (push Star node on stack)
 * Null - No need for Null nodes

+This leads to something more like standard parsing with a stack, but retains the nice properties of PwD.